rdsngit/rails-demo-crud-with-database-query-optimisation/README.md

     is expected to validate that :name cannot be empty/falsy is expected to validate that the length of :name is between 3 and 255

+Posts
+  GET /posts
+    renders the table to display for posts with their comments GET /posts/new
+    renders the new post page
+  POST /posts
+    creates a new post record and redirects to post show page GET /posts/:id
+    renders the post show page with associated comments GET /posts/:id/edit
+    renders the post edit page with associated comments PATCH /posts/:id/edit
+    updates the post and redirects to post show page DELETE /posts/:id
+    deletes the post and redirects to posts index page

-Finished in 0.01892 seconds (files took 0.88882 seconds to load) 6 examples, 0 failures
+Finished in 0.14284 seconds (files took 0.90311 seconds to load) 13 examples, 0 failures
 ```

 ## Use of Bullet gem for optimising database queries